-WORLD STUDIES-SOCIAL STUDIES Dual Language
+^WORLD STUDIES-SOCIAL STUDIES Dual Language

 Over the course of the year, students will examine four major regions of the world through the lens of: history, culture and the five themes of geography.
-First semester, the course focused on Geography, Culture, Prehistory, and Africa.and Africa.
+First semester, the course focused on Geography, Culture, Prehistory, and Africa. and Africa.
 Second semester students study in detail Latin America, Religion, the Middle East, and Asia.
 This course also discusses current and modern issues each region faces.
-This course also discusses current and modern issues each region faces.
+This course also discusses current and modern issues will be taught in Spanish and there is a weighted option available for this course.

-AMERICAN STUDIES - SOCIAL STUDIES Dual Language
+^AMERICAN STUDIES - SOCIAL STUDIES Dual Language

 One year, two credits.
 This course is designed for all juniors not taking AP U.S. History.
 This course covers events and themes in American History from post-Civil War reconstruction to the present day.
 A variety of current textbooks and primary and secondary sources are used in this course.
 This class will stress reading and writing skills, historical research, and historical analysis through projects, textbook and supplemental readings, and class discussion.
-This course will be taught in Spanish.
+This course will be taught in Spanish and there is a weighted option available for this course.